 Raised Garden Bed Plans

 I considered maintenance, such as weeding, an irrigation system, and harvesting when designing our raised garden beds.
-My height was also a consideration when planning the width of the beds since I am only five feet tall reaching across wide garden beds would be difficult.
-If you are gardening with your kids then you would consider the width as well.
+My height was also a consideration when planning the beds’ width since I am only five feet tall; reaching across wide garden beds would be difficult.
+If you are gardening with your kids, then you would consider the width as well.

-We used the full length and width of the pallet boards for the sides of the raised beds, hence making them as long as possible.
-When considering my arm length We started small and adding more raised beds as we had wood and time.
+We used the pallet boards’ full length and width for the sides of the raised beds, hence making them as long as possible.
+When considering my arm length, We started small and adding more raised beds as we had wood and time.

 Reclaimed Pallet Wood Raised Bed Gardening Measurements